DANNYDEE93/Deployment-5.1/README.md

-## <ins>Deployment 5: Automate Infrastructure Build, Script Installation & Execution with Terraform</ins>
+## <ins>Deployment 5: Retail Banking Flask Application on Gunicorn Production Environment through Jenkins and Terraform</ins>
 _________________________________________________
 ##### Danielle Davis
-##### October 15, 2023
+##### October 21, 2023
 ______________________________________
 ### <ins>PURPOSE:</ins>
 ___________________
-In previous deployments, I've used one server to deploy my web applications.
-In this current deployment, instead of manually building, testing, and deploying on one server, I utilized Terraform to automate the creating of an infrastructure for two servers-- one for building and testing and the other for deploying a retail banking web applicaiton.
-This was done by SSHing from the application server with Jenkins into the web server that had the most updated version and dependencies of python.
+&emsp;&emsp;&emsp;&emsp;	In previous deployments, I've used one server to deploy my web applications.
+In this current deployment, instead of manually building, testing, and deploying on one server, I utilized Terraform to automate the creation of an infrastructure for three servers.
+The first server or main server was installed with Jenkins and Deadsnakes PPA for the latest Python package and its dependencies.
+The main server runs Jenkins where we create the agent nodes, with one of each attached to the other two instances.
+The second and third instances were also installed with Deadsnakes PPA along with the Java Runtime Environment(JRE) package so the server communicates properly with the Jenkins agents nodes.
+The [Jenkinsfile]() and [app.py]() scripts use the agent nodes through the Jenkins main server to import Flask for development and install Gunicorn on the agent servers.
+The agent nodes use SSH to connect with the agent servers and the nodes run the builds and deploy on the Gunicorn production web server.
+Instead of using commands to establish an SSH connection in the Jenkinsfile like in my [Deployment5](), I accessed the SSH connection through the Jenkins agent nodes.
+Once installed on my Ubuntu server, the agent nodes become Linux-based and use Flask (python framework) to develop and Gunicorn to deploy my Python web application.
-___________________________________
+ _________________________________
 ### <ins>ISSUES:</ins>
 __________________________________
-*main.tf: It was difficult coding and including all the necessary resource blocks.
-The default route table wasn't connecting to the internet gateway because I needed to include route table association resource block in order to connect it to an internet gateway.
-*Jenkinsfile: I didn't realize that it couldn't read both files.
-I had to specify the Jenkinsfile name in the script path.
+*GitHub: Merged my branches before pushing making only a main branch.
+I needed to create a second branch to run the build through the agent node on the third server because the main branch was running on the second instance through the IP address already.
+*Jenkinsfile: The second node wasn't working until I changed the agent node name in the Jenkinsfile in the second branch I needed to change the agent name to "awsDeploy2" and needed to change the hostname to the third instance's IP address.
-*Deployment Process: After successful test in Jenkins, my server was still unable to serve up the web applicaiton.
+*Deployment Process: After a successful test in Jenkins, my server was still unable to serve up the web application.
+I needed to run my Jenkins build multiple times, and upgrade my agent server, and then the application worked.
+________________________________________________________________________________

 ### <ins> **STEPS FOR WEB APPLICATION DEPLOYMENT** </ins>

 _____________________________________________________________________________
-### Step 1: Create terraform file:
+### Step 1: Create a terraform file:
 __________________________________________________________________________

-* Terraform is a great tool to automate the building of your applicaiton infrastructure instead of manually creating new instances with different installations separately.
-For this applicaition, I wrote a terraform file script in VS code (see here).
-I created a main.tf file with defined variables and scripts for installing.
-For the first instance, user data was connected to Jenkins script to build and test my deployment with the [jenkins.sh script](https://github.com/DANNYDEE93/Deployment5/blob/main/main.tf) here and installed Python packages and depencies through [software.sh script](https://github.com/DANNYDEE93/Deployment5/blob/main/software.sh) here.
-On the second server, the code uses **apt** to automate the web application's set up process and automates the installation of dependencies for the python virtual environment.
-Including these scripts in the user data allowed me to automate their execution when terraform creates the instances that served as my application and web server.
-I also used a third server installed with VS code and Terraform.
+* Terraform is a great tool to automate the building of your application infrastructure instead of manually creating new instances with different installations separately.
+For this application, I wrote a terraform [main.tf]() file script in VS code.
+I created a main.tf file with defined variables and scripts for installation.
+For the first instance, the user data was connected to my [Jenkins script](https://github.com/DANNYDEE93/Deployment-5.1/blob/main/main.tf) to build and test my deployment.
+In the other two instances, the user data was connected to my [software script](https://github.com/DANNYDEE93/Deployment-5.1/blob/main/software.sh) with the latest version of Python and automates the installation of dependencies for the python virtual environment.
+Including these scripts in the user data allowed me to automate their execution when Terraform created the instances.
+I also used a fourth server installed with [VS code](https://github.com/DANNYDEE93/Deployment5/blob/main/vscode.sh) and Terraform(https://github.com/DANNYDEE93/Deployment5/blob/main/installterraform.sh) to use terraform in vs code to push to my remote Github repo.
 My main.tf file created an infrastructure that included:

-* 1 VPC: virtual private cloud to house the infrastructure elements*
+**1 VPC: virtual private cloud to house the infrastructure elements*

-* 2 Availability Zones: chosen by referring back to region in the subnets resource*
+**2 Availability Zones: chosen by referring back to the region in the subnets resource*

+**2 Public Subnets*

-* 2 Public Subnets & 2 EC2 Instances in each subnet*
+**3 EC2 Instances in each subnet*

-* 1 Route Table: with route table association resource block to connect route table to subnets and internet gateway(an unlisted requirement in order for instances to properly connect to the internet)
+**1 Route Table: with route table association resource block to connect route table to subnets and internet gateway*

+**1 Internet Gateway*

-* 1 Security Group (with ports: 22 and 8000, and 8080)*
+**1 Security Group (with ports: 22 for SSHing, 8080 for Jenkins main server, and 8000 for )*

-This was done through my third instance that had [vs code](https://github.com/DANNYDEE93/Deployment5/blob/main/vscode.sh) and [terraform](https://github.com/DANNYDEE93/Deployment5/blob/main/installterraform.sh) installed on it.
 _____________________________________________________________________

+<ins>Terraform steps to create infratructure </ins>

 **Terraform init:** to initialize terraform and the backend configurations

 **Terraform validate:** to validate that the terraform file is configured properly